Socratease, Inc. ("Socratease", "we," "us," or "our") respects the privacy of its Users ("User,"

 Family Educational Rights and Privacy Act ("FERPA") is a

-federal legislation that protects the privacy of students education records.
+federal legislation that protects the privacy of candidates education records.
 FERPA applies to a variety

-of information that directly relates to the student and is maintained by the educational institution or
+of information that directly relates to the candidate and is maintained by the educational institution or

 an outside agency such as Socratease.
-We handle all student data in compliance with FERPA regulations.
+We handle all candidate data in compliance with FERPA regulations.

 While not all collected information is to be treated with the same scrutiny, an educational record, such